StuxnetStudios/hybrid-bot/README.md

-# HybridBot - Semantic Kernel AI Agent System
+# StuxBot - Semantic Kernel AI Agent System

 A modern AI agent system built on Microsoft Semantic Kernel with composition-based architecture, privacy-first design, and flexible capability management.
 Integrates with Skynet-lite for local AI inference while maintaining full offline capability.

+StuxBot is powered by the robust HybridBot architecture - a clean separation between the user-facing product experience and the underlying technical framework.

+## 🏷️ Naming Convention

+**StuxBot** = User-facing product name (what users see and interact with)
+**HybridBot** = Technical architecture framework (namespaces, project files, internal structure)

+This separation allows the product to evolve its branding independently from the stable technical architecture underneath.

 ## 🚀 Key Features